ConorWarrilow/Academic-Success-Analysis/readme.md

 ## $${\color{#00A5A8}\text{5.1 Building a Pipeline}}$$
 To have an efficient workflow, it helps to build a strong pipeline.

 To summarize, a pipeline is a streamlined and structured way to automate the end-to-end process of applying machine learning models.
-We can include all of our preprocessing, feature selection, feature engineering, and other processing steps into a single chained event.
-We can even include the model itself if required.
+We can include all of our feature selection, feature engineering, and other processing steps into a single chained event.
+We can even include the model itself if desired.

-Pipelinews ensure that each step is properly executed in sequence, and that the same transformations are applied to both training and test data without data leakage.
+Pipelinews ensure that each step is properly executed in the correct sequence, and that transformations are applied to the training and test data without data leakage.
-They also allow us to easily modify our process should we wish to make a change, or test alternative preprocessing options.
+They also allow us to easily modify our process should we wish to make a change, or experiment with various preprocessing options.

 Pipelines can feel complicated at first, however they're essential to learn once the processing procedure becomes more complicated.